Analysis | Chris Christie gets the Republican vaccine-hesitancy story almost right

 The lines above show the average of polling from the prior three weeks in Economist-YouGov polling.
 In November and December 2020, 38 percent of Republicans said they would not be vaccinated.
 By May, with cases declining nationally, that figure dropped to 26 percent on average.
 In recent weeks, it has ticked back up to about 30 percent as views of vaccination have flattened across the board.
 At best, we can say that Republican vaccine hesitancy dropped a bit under Biden; at worst, it didn’t change much.

-(It is of course true that non-Republicans have expressed some hesitancy about being vaccinated.
+(It is, of course, true that non-Republicans have expressed some hesitancy about being vaccinated.
 Christie’s comments, though, were specifically predicated on members of his party, and Republicans have consistently been a group that makes up a disproportionate percentage of the vaccine hesitant.)

 That pause in recent weeks is reflected in the flattened rollout data from the United States.
 Biden hoped to have 70 percent of American adults with at least one dose of a vaccine by July 4.
 Three weeks later, we’re only at 69 percent — not nice at all.
-After seeing among the most successful vaccine rollouts in the world, stagnating vaccination rates in the United States have meant a number of other countries have surged past us.
+After seeing the most successful vaccine rollouts in the world, stagnating vaccination rates in the United States have meant a number of other countries have surged past us.

 Again, though, there is an element of truth to Christie’s presentation.
 It is the case that many Republicans are responding to government messages in rejecting vaccinations: the message promoted by Trump for more than a year that the pandemic was nothing to worry about.
 When he transitioned from advocating for containment measures in March 2020 to calling for the economy to reopen broadly in mid-April, that message stuck.

 Trump was elected in part because Republican voters viewed government with deep skepticism.
 As president, he leveraged that distrust to cast valid criticism as Deep-State hostility to an outsider.
-When the pandemic emerged, Trump rapidly decided to try to downplay the virus in an effort to get Americans back to normal economic activity, aiding his reelection bid.
-He disparaged government expertise and experts and embraced various miracle cures that he clearly hoped would reassure people that all of this was almost over.
-The message, over and over, was that the pandemic was not a big deal and there was no need to work to counteract it — in fact, that efforts to counteract it were part of the effort by entrenched political efforts to take him out.
-So even as he’s tried to take credit for the vaccine, he’d already inoculated many Republicans against trusting it or viewing it as necessary.
+When the pandemic emerged, Trump rapidly decided to try to downplay the virus to get Americans back to normal economic activity, aiding his reelection bid.
+He disparaged government expertise and experts, and he embraced various miracle cures that he hoped would reassure people that all of this was almost over.
+The message, over and over, was that the pandemic was not a big deal and there was no need to work to counteract it — in fact, that efforts to counteract it were part of entrenched political efforts to take him out.
+So, even as he has tried to take credit for the vaccines, he had already inoculated many Republicans against trusting them or viewing them as necessary.

 The question of how to encourage more vaccinations among Republicans is a complicated one.
 It is very convenient, though, for Republicans to point the finger largely at non-Republicans.